25 Essential Online Business Tools for Cannabis Entrepreneurs

 Overwhelmed by endless to-do lists?

 Evernote is the ultimate note-taking program.
-This game-changing tool can help you organize lists, store files, track goals, save important articles and much more!
+This handy tool can help you organize lists, store files, track goals, save important articles and much more!

 It’s literally designed to make your life easier.
 Evernote is also free, compatible across devices, and super simple to use.

 What more can you ask for?

 With Trello, you can organize work on boards.
 All of the progress you make on Trello is tracked, so you always know where a project stands.
 You can also add team members and assignments.